Denny Medley-USA TODAY Sports. Pictured: Kansas City Chiefs defensive tackle Chris Jones

 Matthew Freedman — Sam Bradford Under 8 INTs (-130)

 Sean Koerner and I talked about this prop on a recent episode of The Action Network NFL Podcast.
-Of all the hundreds of player props listed on Bovada, this might be my favorite.
+Of all the hundreds of player props listed, this might be my favorite.

 Bradford is a turnover-adverse passer: In 80 career starts, he’s averaged just 0.71 interceptions per game.
 Over the last five years, he’s been even more protective of the ball with just 0.61 picks per game.
 In 17 starts with the Vikings over the past two years, he threw just five interceptions.